Colorado COVID Survivor Meets Plasma Donors Who Helped Save His Life

 Nielsen says he has also donated his plasma to help others.

-“You want to show appreciation for the person who donated, specifically for what saved my life, it’s amazing,” said Neilsen.MORE NEWS: UCHealth Researchers Studying If Convalescent Plasma Can Keep High-Risk COVID Patients Out Of The Hospital
+“You want to show appreciation for the person who donated, specifically for what saved my life, it’s amazing,” said Neilsen.MORE NEWS: Car Falls From Overpass Onto I-25

 To learn more and schedule an appointment to donate, please visit vitalant.org or call 877-25-VITAL (877-258-4825).